Your 3 year old won’t stay in bed? You aren’t alone! Get practical and helpful tips for when your child suddenly won’t sleep alone.

 Learn what to do when your 3 year old won’t go to sleep.

-4. Don’t keep walking your child back into the room
+4. Don’t keep walking your child back to the room

-Well, let me tell you… your 3 year old will see this yet another game to play.
-By the end of the night, you might find yourself walking him back for hours, having lost count of how many times he opened to the door to leave the room.
+Well, let me tell you… your 3 year old will see this as yet another game to play.
+By the end of the night, you might find yourself walking him back for hours, having lost count of how many times he opened the door to leave.

 You see, even without eye contact or fanfare, walking him back over and over is still attention.
 You know it’s gotten out of hand when you’re taking time out of your evening to walk him back 50 times straight.